georust/rinex/rinex-cli/README.md

 rinex-cli --fp test_resources/NAV/V2/amel010.21g
 ```

-For example, here is the trace you get on a complex run (don't worry about
+Here's an example of traces you might get on a complex run:
-the command line options yet)

 ```bash
 ./target/release/rinex-cli \